Sarah Millican: Career

 Millican appeared in a celebrity episode of Deal or No Deal broadcast on 29 April 2012, where she won £20,000 for charity.
 She had £100,000 in her box.
-Also, on the 10th anniversary of the program, she hosted while regular host Noel Edmonds played for charity.
+Also, on the 10th anniversary of the programme, she hosted while regular host Noel Edmonds played for charity.
 He won £26,000.

 In September 2014, Millican founded Standard Issue, an online magazine for women, which was followed up by a spinoff podcast in February 2016.

 Millican also participated in BBC's Comic Relief 2015, appearing as a host during the live broadcast on Friday 13 March 2015.

 In May 2015, it was announced that Millican would be made the eighth "curator" of The Museum of Curiosity, co-presenting the eighth series of the BBC Radio 4 comedy series.

 Millican's autobiography, How to be Champion, was published in October 2017.
 Dates were later announced for her 2018 UK tour, Control Enthusiast, which was later extended into Oceania and Canada.

-In 2019, Millican began presenting the comedy panel show Elephant in the Room for Radio 4.
+In 2019, Millican began presenting the comedy panel show Elephant in the Room for BBC Radio 4.
 The show focuses on the panellists being asked about various life experiences and testing who is closest and farthest from the national average, and Millican has said that she wishes to defy typical panel show gender ratios on the show by having "three champion women and one smashing male".

 In November 2019, Millican began a YouTube channel, uploading clips from her stand-up shows and The Sarah Millican Television Programme as well as interviews from other shows.
 As of November 2022 the channel has accumulated over 65 million views and 400,000 subscribers.
 In lockdown during the COVID-19 pandemic in early 2020, Millican began uploading a series of videos entitled "How to Be Champion Storytime" in which she read a section of her autobiography every day.
 In 2021 she began touring the UK with her sixth stand-up show, Bobby Dazzler.
 A live recording of the show was released exclusively via her website in February 2023.

 In June 2022, Millican was confirmed as a contestant in the 14th season of Taskmaster, airing in September 2022.
+She came second in the show.
 In November of that year she also announced her new tour, Late Bloomer, which is expected to run for over 100 shows from September 2023 to October 2024.

 Personal life

-After her husband left her unexpectedly in 2004, Millican found solace in attending writing workshops in local theatres, such as at Newcastle's Live Theatre and the Customs House in South Shields.
+After her husband left her in 2004, Millican found solace in attending writing workshops in local theatres, such as at Newcastle's Live Theatre and the Customs House in South Shields.
 Jokes about her failed marriage initially formed the majority of Millican's comedy material.

 She began a relationship with fellow stand-up comic Gary Delaney in 2006.
-The couple moved in together and married in December 2013.
+The couple moved in together and then married in December 2013.